IELTS Writing Task 2: re-offense

 Firstly, the reason for most first-time offenders committing crimes again, once they have been released from prison, is due to the lack of rehabilitation whilst in prison.
 In other words, offenders are not given a chance to retrain and learn new skills for their future or develop a deeper understanding of correct moral behaviour and instead mix with other criminals, which only strengthens their criminal intentions.
 Secondly, repeat offending is also owing to the difficulty in finding employment after being released.
 As a result, many of them struggle financially which leads them back to crime, regardless of the consequences.

 There are two effective solutions to the problem of repeat offenders.
 One way to tackle this is to ensure that all criminals entering prison are given the chance to retrain with useful skills, which will hopefully ensure them a job after they have served their sentence.
 By doing this, it will help them reintegrate back into society and give them some means of supporting themselves financially.
 Another method of dealing with criminals who re-offend is to have more supervision and checks in place when they are back in society.
 This solution would hopefully prevent them from taking any chances and deter them from re-offending because they are being so closely watched.

-In conclusion, having training in prison and also close observation when first time offenders are released are effective in dealing with the issue.
+In conclusion, having training in prison and also close observation when first-time offenders are released is effective in dealing with the issue.
 If governments implemented these solutions, crime figures would soon drop.

 (291 words, band 9)